How to cook barley, buckwheat, and other whole grains

-Not only are grains healthy and filling, but also it’s easy to prepare one big stockpot in advance.
+Ready to discover the world of whole grains?
+They are low in calories, healthy, filling but also it’s easy to prepare one big stockpot in advance.
 Then, you can add goodness and texture to your soups, salads, and meals throughout the week.

 How to Cook Grains